scala/docs.scala-lang/_overviews/cheatsheets/index.md

 by: Brendan O'Connor
 about: Thanks to <a href="http://brenocon.com/">Brendan O'Connor</a>, this cheatsheet aims to be a quick reference of Scala syntactic constructions.
 Licensed by Brendan O'Connor under a CC-BY-SA 3.0 license.

-languages: [ba, fr, ja, pl, pt-br, zh-cn, th]
+languages: [ba, fr, ja, pl, pt-br, zh-cn, th, ru]
 permalink: /cheatsheets/index.html
 ---